CoderDojoStirling/coderdojo-scriptcraft-server/README.md

 # Try connecting to this directory
 #
 # Let's try copying a Minecraft mod into this directory
-# First (from inside the vm), create a subdirectory in /vagrant/server/scriptcraft/players named after your Minecraft username
+# First (from inside the vm), ensure there's a subdirectory in /vagrant/server/scriptcraft/players named after your Minecraft username
-# So in our example, we'd create: /vagrant/server/plugins/scriptcraft/players/greghuc
+# So in our example: /vagrant/server/plugins/scriptcraft/players/greghuc
-# Note this directory will exist already if you connected your Minecraft client after switching classsroom mode on.
+# This directory will exist already if you connected your Minecraft client after switching classsroom mode on.
+Otherwise, create the directory.
 # Now (on your laptop), create greet.js, with the contents:
 #
 exports.hi = function( player ){